-Introduction: Circumcision is considered the most common surgical procedure in the world.
-We aimed to compare the length of mucosal cuff after circumcision in patients with and without a complaint of premature ejaculation (PE).
+Introduction: We aimed to compare the length of mucosal cuff after circumcision in patients with and without a complaint of premature ejaculation (PE).

 Methods: Sexually active patients without erectile dysfunction that presented to the urology polyclinic between March 2018 and June 2018 were included in this multicentered, prospective study.
 The circumcision age of the patients, the person who performed the procedure (surgeon, non-surgeon), penile length, and dorsal and ventral penile measurements were recorded and compared between patients with and without PE.